jftorresp/Somnia-iOS/README.md

 # Somnia 😴
-> Somnia is an app that helps you in the process of sleeping and waking up.
+> Somnia is an app that helps you in the process of sleeping and waking up and provides a complete and personalized sleep cycle.

 [![Swift Version][swift-image]][swift-url]
 [![Build Status][travis-image]][travis-url]